Seizure of U.S. Currency at Airports in New York

 Immediately after the money is taken, Ms. Berliner can prepare your verified claim and demand for court action.
 If you already received the notice of seizure in the mail, then your time for making the verified claim is limited.

-Ms. Berliner can also help you obtain a copy of any surveillance video at the airport showing the way you were stopped and searched.
+Ms. Berliner can also help you obtain a copy of any surveillance video at the airport showing the way you were initially detained, stopped, and searched.
 The video surveillance needs to be obtained from the airport authorities immediately.
 Sometimes, a court order is required to preserve the video.

 Federal agents with the Drug Enforcement Administration (DEA) are also making more seizures of bulk currency at bus stations, train stations, and on the highways.
 Read more about how NYPD seizes property for forfeiture.